Azure AD based protection for the WordPress REST API

 Introduction

-Use this guide if you want to protect your WordPress REST API endpoints with oauth access tokens for delegated access generated by Azure Active Directory (also referred to as Azure AD, AAD).
-If you enable WPO365's Azure AD based endpoint protection for the WordPress REST API then applications requesting data from any of the protected endpoints will either receive a 401 (unauthorized) or 403 (forbidden) error, unless they present a valid oauth access token that:
+Use this guide if you want to protect your WordPress REST API endpoints with oauth access tokens for delegated or application access generated by Entra ID (Azure AD, AAD).
+If you enable WPO365's Entra ID endpoint protection for the WordPress REST API then applications requesting data from any of the protected endpoints will either receive a 401 (unauthorized) or 403 (forbidden) error, unless they present a valid oauth access token that:

-- Was created for the right Audience (identified by the Azure AD Application ID URI).
+- Was created for the right Audience, identified by the Entra ID Application ID (URI).

-- And was created for the custom scope used to further restrict access to the API's data and functionality.
+- Has been authorized to use permissions specified by the custom scope (delegated permissions) or custom App Role (application permissions), used to further restrict access to the API's data and functionality.

 Before you start

-- You are a Global Administrator for your company’s Microsoft Office 365 tenant / Azure AD directory (or have at least the ability to edit the Azure Active Directory App registration that was created previously when the single sign-on capability was configured).
+- You are a Global Administrator for your company’s Microsoft Entra ID tenant, or have at least the ability to create or make changes to the App registration (= the Application Principal that represents the WordPress application in Entra ID).

 - You are an Administrator for your WordPress website.